Conformal Geometry and Regularization of Disclinations by a Cosmological Constant in $(2+1)$ Dimensions: Regularization via Cosmological Constant

 so that the metric becomes

-Both radial and angular parts decay rapidly, leading to an asymptotically vanishing curvature and finite total area.
-The constant \( \Lambda \) governs the suppression of curvature at large scales, while the crossover scale \( r_c \sim 1/a \) marks the transition between the defect-dominated and infrared-regularized regimes.
+Both radial and angular parts decay rapidly, while the geometry approaches a constant-curvature regime characterized by \(R=3\Lambda\).
+The cosmological constant $\Lambda$ sets the curvature scale of the asymptotic geometry, while the crossover scale $r_c\sim a^{-1/\alpha}$ marks the transition between the defect-dominated and cosmological regimes.

-This closed-form expression shows that the behavior of the scalar curvature depends only on the disclination strength $\alpha$.
-For $0<\alpha<1$, the curvature vanishes at the defect core and increases with $r$, remaining positive and regular for all $r>0$.
-At the threshold $\alpha=1$, it becomes constant, $R(r)=6\Lambda$.
-For $\alpha>1$, the curvature diverges near the core and then decays monotonically to zero at large distances, while still remaining positive everywhere outside the origin.
-In all cases the parameter $a$ cancels out, confirming that the curvature profile is independent of the crossover scale $r_c = 1/a$ and controlled solely by $\alpha$ and the sign of $\Lambda$.
+This result shows that the scalar curvature is independent of both the disclination strength $\alpha$ and the core-scale parameter $a$.
+Substituting Eq.~(\ref{eq:omega_solution_alpha}) into Eq.~(\ref{eq:scalar_curvature}) yields $R=3\Lambda$ for all $r>0$.
+Therefore, the geometry possesses constant scalar curvature entirely determined by the cosmological constant.
+While $\alpha$ controls the local conical structure of the defect and $a$ sets the crossover scale of the conformal factor, neither parameter affects the curvature itself.
+This property reflects the Liouville character of the solution, in which the cosmological term uniquely determines the curvature of the background geometry.
+Although the scalar curvature is entirely determined by $\Lambda$, the disclination itself is not removed by the regularization mechanism.
+Its presence remains encoded in the nontrivial holonomy associated with the defect and in the conical geometry recovered in the near-core limit.
+Thus, the cosmological constant modifies the curvature background without erasing the topological charge carried by the disclination.